Curriculum Mindset Session

 One-to-one correspondence means that a child recognizes that a number stands for a certain quantity of things, ideas, or concepts, rather than just being a word in a sequence that you say when you're counting.

 In other words, when a child is counting, they usually learn their numbers by memorization, and they're used to counting “1, 2, 3, 4, 5”.
-If you're not developing the skill of one-to-one correspondence with your child, what often happens is that they believe that counting is just repeating the string of words.
-Almost like saying a poem or saying they're ABCs.
+If you're not developing the skill of one-to-one correspondence with your child, what often happens is that they believe that counting is just repeating the string of words, almost like reciting a poem or spelling out the ABCs.
 Five is just a word that you say after four and before six.

 What you really want to get into their minds is that five is the quantity.
 Five stands for a certain number of actual things.
 Those things are pieces of cereal, toy cars, or whether those things are even abstract things like five ideas or five thoughts.